AB216C/Bootstrap_mini_project_Coding-Temple/README.md

 *BOOT STRAP MINI-PROJECT*

-The main goal of the project is to provide a thorough understanding of the bootstrap cencepts.
+The main goal of the project is to provide a thorough understanding of the bootstrap concepts.

 First part emphasizes on using utility classes to validate forms.

-Second part focus on building a responsive table,  readable, and with customized header.
+Second part focuses on building a responsive table,  readable, and with customized header.

 Part 3 emphasizes on showing how images behaves when wrapped in a 'div' using two classes:container or container-fluid.
 Also, this part shows how bootstrap is used to manupulate image's border by using class: rounded-circle